agungdiah/Popular-Music-Store-Analysis/README.md

 # Music Store Data Analysis using SQL

-In this project,we will analyze the music store's data using SQL to extract valuable insights related to sales trends and customer behavior
+In this project, we will analyze the music store's data using SQL to extract valuable insights related to sales trends and customer behavior

 - Q1  : Which tracks appeared in the most playlists? how many playlist did they appear in?